DexHunterIO/DH-Leverage/README.md

 ### Problem Statement

-The Cardano DeFi ecosystem lacks a unified platform for leveraged trading that:
-- Aggregates liquidity from multiple lending protocols
+The Cardano DeFi ecosystem currently lacks a unified platform for leveraged trading that aggregates liquidity from multiple lending protocols, allows for direct trades with existing dexes and improves the user experience.
-- Provides seamless integration with existing DEX infrastructure
-- Offers professional-grade trading tools for advanced users
-- Maintains decentralization while improving user experience

 ### Solution Approach

-DH-Leverage addresses these challenges by:
-1. **Protocol Abstraction**: Creating a unified interface for different lending protocols
-2. **Smart Order Routing**: Automatically selecting the best lending rates and liquidity sources
-3. **Real-Time Data Processing**: Using Gouroboros for efficient blockchain data ingestion
-4. **Modular Architecture**: Allowing easy integration of new protocols and features
+These challenges are addressed by creating a unified interface to integrate different lending protocols, an engine that handles selection and routing to the various protocol for best rates and liquidity and allows easy integration of new protocols and features as they are required by the echosystem.

 ### Initial Implementation